 Some blenders can also create so much friction as it blends that it heats the ingredients within, essentially producing hot, fresh soup at the touch of a button.
 Although not all blenders can reach such speeds for a prolonged time.

 Once blended, you simply pour the ingredients out of the jug via the spout and you’re ready to serve.
 Cleaning a blender also couldn’t be easier.
 You simply add soap and water to the jug, run it on full blend for 10-20 seconds and watch it clean itself.
+Failing to clean your blender is one of the 7 blender mistakes to avoid at all costs.

 Food processor vs blender: Which do you need?